Alaa Awad: Hostesses

 On Mohamed Mahmoud street is an extensive image of mural paintings inspired by ancient Egyptian history, painted by Awad in 2012.
-"The myth of human destruction in ancient egypt" with hieroglyphic written by Amir Fouad.
-In fact, however, history as cultural and social memory could not be more alive in the Egyptian Revolution and its aftermath.
+"The myth of human destruction in ancient Egypt" with hieroglyphic written by Amir Fouad.
+In fact, however, history as a cultural and social memory could not be more alive in the Egyptian Revolution and its aftermath.
 The Egyptian Revolution has reinvigorated history on the street in a way that has the capacity to produce change in society.
 The most intangible evidence of this is in the street murals of Mohammad Mahmoud Street, which incorporated Egyptian art in a way that endows both ancient and modern history with positive meanings.
 This image was expanded upon by Awad by painting a series of hostesses, or "ladies-in-waiting," which was meant to "portray a centuries" old feminine wisdom with a welcoming smile.
 This image shows the kindness of the hostess, representing the people, juxtaposed.
-The position of this figures inspire by the position of the figures unfinished in Tomb of Ramose.
+The position of these figures is inspired by the position of the figures that are nfinished in Tomb of Ramose.